Children's Crusade

 The Children's Crusade was a failed popular crusade by European Christians to establish a second Latin Kingdom of Jerusalem in the Holy Land in the early 13th century.
 Some sources have narrowed the date to 1212.
 Although it is called the Children's Crusade, it never received the papal approval from Pope Innocent III to be an actual crusade.
 The traditional narrative is likely conflated from a mix of historical and mythical events, including the preaching of visions by a French boy and a German boy, an intention to peacefully convert Muslims in the Holy Land to Christianity, bands of children marching to Italy, and children being sold into slavery in Tunis.
 The crusaders of the real events on which the story is based left areas of Germany, led by Nicholas of Cologne, and Northern France, led by Stephen of Cloyes.

 Accounts

 Traditional accounts

 There are a number of traditional stories of the Children's Crusade which share similar facts.
-A boy begins to preach in either France or Germany, claiming that he had been visited by Jesus, who instructed him to lead a crusade in order to peacefully convert Muslims to Christianity.
-Through a series of portents and miracles, he gains a following of up to 30,000 children.
-He leads his followers south towards the Mediterranean Sea, in the belief that the sea would part on their arrival, which would allow him and his followers to walk to Jerusalem.
-This does not happen.
-Instead, two French merchants promise to take some children across the sea to the Holy Land.
-However, the children are either taken to the Tunisia where they are sold into slavery by the merchants, or shipwrecked on San Pietro Island off Sardinia.
+A boy began to preach in either France or Germany, claiming that he had been visited by Jesus, who instructed him to lead a crusade in order to peacefully convert Muslims to Christianity.
+Through a series of portents and miracles, he gained a following of up to 30,000 children.
+He led his followers south towards the Mediterranean Sea, in the belief that the sea would part on their arrival, which would allow him and his followers to walk to Jerusalem.
+This did not happen.
+Instead, two French merchants promised to take some children across the sea to the Holy Land.
+However, the children were either taken to Tunisia where they were sold into slavery by the merchants, or shipwrecked on San Pietro Island off Sardinia.